What is a planogram, and how to leverage it in visual merchandising

 • Combine planograms with IoT monitoring to analyze where customers spend the most time.

 • Planograms are usually integrated with inventory management software.
 They can also be coupled with trackers on items (such as RFID chips) to display in real-time where items need restocking or where they were put away by customers.
-This is especially useful during seasonal sales, when store traffic is frantic and popular items are harder to locate in the chaos.
+This is especially useful during seasonal sales, when store traffic is frantic, and popular items are harder to locate in the chaos.

-The example of products displays in accordance with their prices, types of containers, and other features that make customers buy the product you want them to buy.
+The example of products displays in accordance with their prices, types of containers, and other features that make customers buy the product you want them to buy

 Benefits of planograms – not just visual merchandising

-Well-designed planograms reduce the cost of running retail stores by reducing waste (putting products with shorter shelf life in more exposed places).
-They also reduce wasted space so that more products can fit on the shelves.
-And they streamline employee training while making it easy to implement successful merchandising strategies in the whole retail chain.
+• Well-designed planograms reduce the cost of running retail stores by reducing waste (putting products with shorter shelf life in more exposed places).

 Planograms are an easy-to-use yet effective way to increase revenue in a retail store by using intelligent space planning and visual merchandising principles.
 With the right graphic software deeply integrated with the IT ecosystem of a retail business, they can be a powerful way to leverage valuable data in the physical sales process and continuous improvement.